aaronbloomfield/pdr/tutorials/01-intro-unix/vb-image-details.md

 - Ran `sudo apt-get update`
 - Installed the guest addition drivers.
 There are many ways to do this, but few seemed to work.
 I got it working via modifying the directions [here](http://askubuntu.com/questions/451805/screen-resolution-problem-with-ubuntu-14-04-and-virtualbox) (one of the comments of the top rated answer):
 	- Ran `sudo apt-get install xserver-xorg-core` (the package manager had a lot of complaints with this, but it all seemed to work...)
+	    - Another source indicated that xserver-xorg-core and xorg-video-abi-15 are the two packages to be installed, but the images as created here didn't test this out
 	- Ran `sudo apt-get install -f virtualbox-guest-dkms virtualbox-guest-x11`
 	- Reboot; the X11 screen started resizing with the VirtualBox window
 - Ran `sudo apt-get dist-upgrade`.
 - Reboot!
 - Ran `apt-get autoremove`

+# Development installation

+The "Program and Data Representation configuration" section is for the [Program and Data Representation](http://aaronbloomfield.github.io/pdr) course, and it includes all of the compilers and editors needed.
+The "LAMP configuration (with both PHP and Python)" section installs a full [LAMP stack](https://en.wikipedia.org/wiki/LAMP_%28software_bundle%29) for use with web development; both PHP and Python are installed.
+The "Ruby on Rails configuration" section is for developing Ruby on Rails software.

 **Program and Data Representation configuration**